Material Transfer Agreement

 I need to request research material from another institution --what do I need to do?

 - Whenever you request material from another institution, you may receive an MTA (“incoming MTA”) from the provider institution.
-You must submit that MTA, preferably in Microsoft Word format, with the provider’s contact information, to the Office of Research Administration (“ORA”) for review, approval, and signature.
+You must submit that MTA, preferably in Microsoft Word format, with the provider’s contact information, to the Office of Grants and Research Agreements (“GRA”) for review, approval, and signature via the electronic routing system.

-- Check with ORA ahead of time to see if the providing institution is a signatory to the UBMTA (Uniform Biological Material Transfer Agreement).
-If it is, and the other institution is agreeable, ORA may use a UBMTA Implementing Letter to expedite the review process.
+- Check with GRA ahead of time to see if the providing institution is a signatory to the UBMTA (Uniform Biological Material Transfer Agreement).
+If it is, and the other institution is agreeable, GRA may use a UBMTA Implementing Letter to expedite the review process.

-- Route the MTA in PAMS along with an Incoming MTA Questionnaire.
-This form provides necessary information used by ORA and University of Tennessee Research Foundation (“UTRF”) to review the document and compare it to any other existing documents (e.g., funding agreements) to be sure no conflicts exist and to ensure that any university intellectual property is protected.
+- Route the MTA in the electronic routing system along with an Incoming MTA Questionnaire.
+This form provides necessary information used by GRA and University of Tennessee Research Foundation (“UTRF”) to review the document and compare it to any other existing documents (e.g., funding agreements) to be sure no conflicts exist and to ensure that any university intellectual property is protected.

 Biosafety must approve each material request, incoming or outgoing.
 Each time you request material to be sent to you or if you are sending material out, the material must be approved by the biosafety office, regardless of how harmless you may think the material is.